Join Our Team

 WHERE YOU COULD SERVE

 826 Boston partners with six different Boston Public Schools to provide a dedicated classroom to catalyze a culture of creativity and writing for the entire school.
-Over the course of a school year, each Writers’ Room will serve every student in the school through whole-class visits, individual writing assistance, and/or after-school extracurricular activities.
+Over a school year, each Writers’ Room will serve every student in the school through whole-class visits, individual writing assistance, and/or after-school extracurricular activities.
 Below are descriptions of each Writers’ Room where you could serve as an AmeriCorps Writers’ Room Fellow.

 High Schools